Complaints and how we can help

 Adjudication is a dispute resolution process which, under the Code, aims to resolve disputes between a consumer and subscriber.
 The Motor Ombudsman will investigate a consumer complaint and assess whether there has been any breach of the Code.
 We will listen to both sides, gather information and use this to make a fair and independent decision based on the Code and any relevant law.

 If a case remains unresolved, then either the consumer or subscriber can ask to have a final decision made by an ombudsman.
 The ombudsman will consider the initial outcome and may ask for further information.
-A final decision is the last step in our process - if a consumer or subscriber is still unhappy, then they would need to take the matter to court.
+A final decision is the last step in our process - if a consumer is still unhappy, then they retain the right to take the matter to court.

 As a business accredited to The Motor Ombudsman, the adjudication service is compulsory.